xiaoyang-sde/knowledge-base/docs/ddia/05-replication.md

 #### Trigger-based replication

 The trigger in the database is executed when a data change occurs.
-The trigger could log the change into a seperate table, which could be read by an external process.
+The trigger could log the change into a separate table, which could be read by an external process.
 The external process could apply any transformation and replicate the data change to another system.

 ### Problems with Replication Lag